Common causes of agent connection problems and where the line of communication may be broken.

 Build New Agent Package

 Sometimes there are problems with certificates that were updated after the agent package was built.
-Building a new agent package then reinstalling the agent will usually address this issue.
+Building a new agent package and then reinstalling the agent will usually address this issue.

 Check "Not Reporting" timeout